 Why does a reasonably nice 1 carat heated sapphire sell for $500 while a fine untreated 6 carat tourmaline goes for $250?
 Why is a clean untreated 10 carat amethyst only $60?
 Gemstone prices are puzzling, even to many people in the gem trade.

-The simple answer, one would think, is that it's just a matter of supply and demand -- if a lot of people want to buy a particular kind of gemstone and the supply is limited, the price for that gemstone will be high.
+The simple answer, one would think, is that it's just a matter of supply and demand - if a lot of people want to buy a particular kind of gemstone and the supply is limited, the price for that gemstone will be high.
 However, that answer doesn't really tell the whole story of how things work in the gemstone business.

-The ICGA identifies another category of gems that they call the "new classics" -- tanzanite, tourmaline, aquamarine, imperial topaz and tsavorite garnet.
+The ICGA identifies another category of gems that they call the "new classics" - tanzanite, tourmaline, aquamarine, imperial topaz and tsavorite garnet.
 These stones are considered "the rising stars of gemstone jewelry" and they are also rising in price as their popularity increases.
 Tanazanite, in particular, has been very heavily promoted.

-Then there is a list of gems the ICGA calls "affordable gemstones" -- nicely colored stones which have good availability and attractive prices.
+Then there is a list of gems the ICGA calls "affordable gemstones" - nicely colored stones which have good availability and attractive prices.
 These include amethyst, citrine, ametrine, peridot, rhodolite garnet, blue topaz, iolite, kunzite, diopside and andalusite.

 What all this makes clear, we think, is that there are several factors at work in determining gemstone prices.
-Supply is of course important, but the marketing power of the jewelry industry is also a major factor in determining the demand level.
-If a gemstone is not widely available or not considered mainstream or "fashionable," it is unlikely to be marketed heavily and the price is likely to be lower.
+Supply is of course important, but the marketing power of the jewelry industry is also a major factor in determining the level of demand.
+If a gemstone is not widely available or not considered mainstream or "fashionable", it is unlikely to be marketed heavily and the price is likely to be lower.
 If a gemstone has a very good supply, as in the last category, there is not much the jewelry industry can do to influence prices unless they can control the supply like the De Beers cartel.
 But don't worry, there are no signs yet of a citrine cartel.

 Tourmaline may be a "new classic" now, but prices are still attractive and the range of available colors and cuts seem to have increased as tourmaline gets wider distribution.
 Spinel, with its excellent hardness and clarity, continues to be a great buy.
 The brilliance of zircon is hard to equal unless you buy diamond.
-Then there all the affordable stones still available for less than $10 a carat -- wonderful stuff like garnet, topaz, amethyst, citrine and fire opal.
+Then there are all the affordable stones still available for less than $10 a carat - wonderful material like garnet, topaz, amethyst, citrine and fire opal.